Active learning: Maxim II: Make and use associations

 Active learning typically draws on combinations of these principles.
 For example, a well-run debate will draw on virtually all, with the exceptions of dual coding, interleaving, and spaced practice.
 In contrast, passively listening to a lecture rarely draws on any.

 Active learning exercises

 Bonwell and Eison (1991) suggested learners work collaboratively, discuss materials while role-playing, debate, engage in case study, take part in cooperative learning, or produce short written exercises, etc. The argument is "when should active learning exercises be used during instruction?".
 Numerous studies have shown that introducing active learning activities (such as simulations, games, contrasting cases, labs,..) before, rather than after lectures or readings, results in deeper learning, understanding, and transfer.
 The degree of instructor guidance students need while being "active" may vary according to the task and its place in a teaching unit.

-In an active learning environment learners are immersed in experiences within which they engage in meaning-making inquiry, action, imagination, invention, interaction, hypothesizing and personal reflection (Cranton 2012).
+In an active learning environment learners are immersed in experiences within which they engage in meaning-making inquiry, action, imagination, invention, interaction, hypothesizing and personal reflection.